Wolfgang Güllich: Climbing career

-In 1984, Güllich would begin an extraordinary series of years where he would create several hardest new grade sport climbs in the world – the most of any climber in history.
+In 1984, Güllich would begin a series of years where he would create several hardest new grade sport climbs in the world – the most of any climber in history.
 He started by redpointing the first-ever X, in history with Kanal im Rücken.
 The next year, on a trip to Australia, he redpointed the first-ever X+ in history with Punks in the Gym.
 In 1987, Güllich redpointed the first-ever XI- in history with Wallstreet.
 In 1991, he made the first-ever redpoint of a XI, in history with Action Directe, which was described as "Güllich's Masterpiece".
 In 2019, Francis Sanzaro, the editor of Rock & Ice, called the 1991 photograph of Güllich, mid-flight on the crux dyno of Action Directe, as "the most iconic photo of hard climbing ever taken".

 In addition to driving new grades of sport climbing routes, in 1989, Güllich, Kurt Albert, Christof Stiegler, and Milan Sykora, added what was called a "milestone" in big wall climbing with the first ascent of Eternal Flame (IX- A2) on the Nameless Tower in the Karakoram.
 In 1991, with Kurt Albert, Bernd Arnold, Norbert Bätz and Peter Dittrich, they made another breakthrough in big wall climbing with Riders on the Storm (IX A3) on the Paine Towers in Patagonia.
 Güllich believed high altitude big wall climbing was in its early stages, and the expeditions allowed him to recharge from sport climbing.